-Background: There is a serious and growing trend of ambushed murders and other armed attacks on law enforcement officers.
-According to a

-March 2022 report from the Office of Community Oriented Policing Services (COPS), 346 officers were shot in the line of duty in 2021, of which 64 officers died from their injuries and 287 survived.
-133 of those officers were shot and 32 died in ambushes or premeditated, calculated assaults.
+Background: There is a serious and growing trend of ambush murders and other armed attacks on law enforcement officers.
+According to a May 2024 report from the Office of Community Oriented Policing Services (COPS), 378 officers were shot in the line of duty in 2023, of which 46 officers died from their injuries.
+138 of those officers were shot and 20 died in 115 separate ambushes or premeditated, calculated assaults.
+While the number of officers dying from their injuries may be decreasing, the number of officers being targeted for violence remains persistently high.